As the conflict in Yemen continues, many parents are having to witness their children wasting away, unable to do anything about it.

 Claire Nicoll works for the Humanitarian Operations Team at Save the Children.
 During the summer of 2019, Claire lived and worked in Yemen.
 During her time there, she met many children, mothers and fathers whose stories have stayed with her.
 Here is one of them.

 Today, we visited a health facility in rural Hajjah, northern Yemen.
 The facility was small and very remote, but there were still dozens of families waiting to see the doctor.
 In a country with a crippled health system, these facilities represent a desperately needed lifeline.

 I met 18-month-old Leila* and her mother Rayah*, and their story is one that I know will stay with me.
-Leila is suffering from Severe Acute Malnutrition – the deadliest form of extreme hunger which can easily claim the lives of young children.
+Leila is suffering from Severe Acute Malnutrition – the deadliest form of extreme hunger that can easily claim the lives of young children.
 In Yemen, it often does.

 When Rayah took Leila’s shirt off to be examined, I struggled to keep my expression neutral.
 I was shocked at how painfully thin she was.

 A mother holds the legs of her 13-month-old child who is severely malnourished.